-In one late night call in June 2008, Longmire told Bey IV they had always "gotten along like brothers should," even as Longmire investigated Bailey's killing and that their
+In one late night call in June 2008, Longmire told Bey IV they had always "gotten along like brothers should," even as Longmire investigated Bailey's killing and that their friendship would endure.

 - Audio: June 28, 2008, 11 p.m.
 Yusuf Bey IV has his common law wife call Detective Sgt.
 Derwin Longmire and patch Bey IV through from the Santa Rita Jail.
 Longmire tells him he doesn't "worry one ounce" that their relationship is under scrutiny.
 Afterwards, Bey IV expresses relief and jokes that when he's released from jail he'll hire Longmire as his body guard.

 - Audio:Aug.
 10, 2008, 12:17 p.m.
 Bey IV tells Longmire his followers are launching a web site on which he will deny involvement in the killing of journalist Chauncey Bailey.
 He asks Longmire how he should describe their relationship.
 "You're going to say what's best and I ain't got no problem with that," Longmire replies.